We're Giving Away 1 Twin Z Pillow This July

 Airlines have certain restrictions in terms of allowing pregnant women to travel.
 Most do not allow pregnant women to board the train especially when they are near their due date because of the risk of going into labor and giving birth while on the plane.
 There is no medical facility or an expert care provider available to assist you when that happens.
 You are lucky if there is a doctor on board.

-If you are carrying twins or multiples, you have a higher risk of going into preterm labor and birth.
+If you are carrying twins or multiples (no matter the type), you have a higher risk of going into preterm labor and birth.
 Your doctor or midwife might not allow you to travel international or long distance because of your condition.

 It is hard to make and grow a human being inside the womb.
 Although it is something you have been waiting for a long time, it is not exactly the most comfortable journey.
 Imagine feeling so ill and nauseous or having the urge to pee every hour while you are on the road or on a 20-hour flight to another continent.
 Not addressing these problems may result in a lot of stress and feeling more ill.